makeruniverse/docs/docs/workshops/workshops.md

 ##21st November: Electronics Advanced Soldering
 Learn how to solder SMT components with various techniques.
 We expect you to know basic soldering skills to attend this workshop.
 (2:00 – 4:00 PM)

-##Prototyping Tour
+##19th November: Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
-19th November (2:00 – 3:00 PM)
+(2:00 – 3:00 PM)

-##3D printing: Basics
+##28th November 3D Printing
 Get to know the basics of 3d printing with our expert David.
 We will cover the software, the printers, and the materials you need to make your first 3d print.
-28th November (3:30 – 5:00 PM)
+(3:30 – 5:00 PM)

 <br />
 #December 2024

-##Laser Cutting: Basics
+##3rd December: Laser Cutting Basics
 David teaches you how to use our laser cutter safely and effective.
 This introduction workshop is mandatory for you to use our laser cutter.
-3rd December (3:00 – 5:00 PM)
+(3:00 – 5:00 PM)

-##3D printing: Basics
+##10th December: 3D printing
 Get to know the basics of 3d printing with our expert David.
 We will cover the software, the printers, and the materials you need to make your first 3d print.
-10th December (10:30 – 12:00 AM)
+(10:30 – 12:00 AM)

-##Laser Cutting: Basics
+##12th December: Laser Cutting Basics
 David teaches you how to use our laser cutter safely and effective.
 This introduction workshop is mandatory for you to use our laser cutter.
-12th December (1:00 – 3:00 PM)
+(1:00 – 3:00 PM)

-##Prototyping Tour
+##17th December: Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
-17th December (3:30 – 4:30 PM)
+(3:30 – 4:30 PM)

 <br />
 #January 2025

-##Electronics: Soldering
+##5th December: Electronics Soldering
 Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
 No prior knowledge or equipment needed.
-5th December (3:00 – 4:30 PM)
+(3:00 – 4:30 PM)

 ##CNC milling: Basics
 Nicolai teaches you how to use the new machine while building a handy desktop organizer.
 14th January (1:00 – 5:00 PM)